Japan is known for plenty of noteworthy things, but nothing strikes a more picturesque image than the country’s famous cherry blossom season.

 The best part about this park is that they house 11 types of cherry blossom trees, so the blossoms can start early, though depending on the type of blossom, you could see them open until April!

-Business hours vary depending on the month of your visit, though they start closing at 5PM from November to February.
+Park opening hours vary depending on the month of your visit, though they start closing at 5PM from November to February.

 The blossoms on this tree have a pale pink shade, which contrasts well with the rape blossoms which cover the surrounding field—if you’re lucky, the whole park will bloom at the same time.

-Aside from this picturesque scene, don’t miss the cherry blossom milk pudding, sakura dango sweets (grilled rice cakes), colored sushi bowls, and the traditional inari sushi pocket snacks being sold all over the park.
+Aside from this picturesque scene, don’t miss the cherry blossom milk pudding, sakura dango (grilled rice cakes), colored sushi bowls, and the traditional inari sushi pocket snacks being sold all over the park.